-Sources:(Constantine, 2003; International Union for Conservation of Nature, 2017; Naval Facilities Engineering Command Mid-Atlantic, 2016d; Placer, 1998).
+Sources: (Constantine, 2003; International Union for Conservation of Nature, 2017; Placer, 1998; Tetra Tech Inc, 2016e).

 In temperate North America, most species that roost in trees, such as hoary bats, migrate south for winter when insects become scarce.
-In the fall, hundreds of hoary bats from across the U.S. gather along the coasts and in northern Mexico.
+In the fall, hundreds of hoary bats from across the United States gather along the coasts and in northern Mexico.
 Mexican free-tailed bats that roost in Carlsbad Caverns during the summer also migrate to Mexico over winter (National Park Service, 2017a).

-The Navy has performed bat surveys (both mist-netting and passive acoustic surveys) at several installations along the eastern coast of the U.S. Results of these surveys are described below.
-Since echolocation calls for eastern red bats and seminole bats are indistinguishable from each other, survey results combine these two species.
+The Navy has performed bat surveys (both mist-netting and passive acoustic surveys) at several installations along the eastern coast of the United States.
+Results of these surveys are described below.
+Since echolocation calls for eastern red bats and Seminole bats are indistinguishable from each other, survey results combine these two species.
 In addition, it typically is not possible to identify specific species from passive acoustic survey recordings of Myotis species, and occasionally it is not possible to make a determination more specific than "high frequency call."

+Cutler, Maine:

-- Cutler, Maine: - All seven bat species expected to occur in Maine that are not federally listed are known to occur at NSA Cutler: little brown bat, eastern small-footed bat, tri-colored bat, silverhaired bat, big brown bat, eastern red bat, and hoary bat (Naval Facilities Engineering Command Mid-Atlantic, 2014). - Little brown bats were the most frequently detected species and occurred across the installation at all acoustic sites during the 2013 survey.
+- All seven bat species expected to occur in Maine that are not federally listed are known to occur at Naval Support Activity Cutler: little brown bat, eastern small-footed bat, tricolored bat, silver-haired bat, big brown bat, eastern red bat, and hoary bat (Tetra Tech Inc, 2014). - Little brown bats were the most frequently detected species and occurred across the installation at all acoustic sites during the 2013 survey.
 Eastern red bat was the second most common species recorded at the Installation, and occurred across all sites.
 Silverhaired bats and the eastern red bat are known to be active from late April through mid-October, big brown bats from late March through early October, and hoary bats from early May through early October. - The installation provides the local bat community with habitat from the late spring to late fall.
-The data also suggests that bats are utilizing habitat and traveling closer to the coast within forested and edge habitats. - The occurrence of migratory bat species during the summer season indicates that longdistance migratory tree-roosting bats spent the summer residency period at the installation.
-Data also suggests that long-distance migrants move through the installation during the fall. - These results are consistent with data collected from elsewhere in Maine. - Colts Neck, New Jersey - Baseline bat survey at NWS Earle acoustically documented activity of eight different bat species, including big brown bat, eastern red bat, hoary bat, silver-haired bat, little brown bat, eastern small-footed bat, northern long-eared bat, and tri-colored bat.
-Mistnet surveys further confirmed the presence of big-brown bats, eastern red bat, and northern long-eared bat (Naval Facilities Engineering Command Mid-Atlantic, 2016b). - Norfolk and Portsmouth, Virginia: - At Naval Station Norfolk and Naval Supply Center Craney Island Fuel Terminal at Norfolk and Portsmouth, Virginia, mist-netting surveys captured eastern red bats (Lasiurus borealis).
-Approximately 75% of acoustic detections were identified as eastern red bats/Seminole bats; the remainder were mostly designated as "high frequency" bats.
-Manual review of all tri-colored bat passes were determined to not contain enough detail to accurately identify to species (Naval Facilities Engineering Command Mid-Atlantic, 2017a). - Virginia Beach, Virginia: - Surveys at Naval Air Station Oceana in Virginia Beach, Virginia detected nine bat species not listed under the ESA: Rafinesque's big-eared bat, big brown bat, eastern red/seminole bat, hoary bat, silver-haired bat, southeastern bat, little brown bat, evening bat, and tri-colored bat (Naval Facilities Engineering Command Mid-Atlantic, 2016e).
-Big brown bats were the most commonly recorded, accounting for 50 percent of the total calls, followed by silver-haired bats (24 percent), eastern red bats/Seminole bats (11 percent), hoary bats (4 percent), and Myotis sp. bats (4 percent).
-Species with 2 percent or less of the total calls were little brown bats, southeastern bats, Rafinesque's big-eared bats, evening bats, tri-colored bats, and high frequency bats.
+The data also suggests that bats are utilizing habitat and traveling closer to the coast within forested and edge habitats. - The occurrence of migratory bat species during the summer season indicates that long-distance migratory tree-roosting bats spent the summer residency period at the installation.
+Data also suggests that long-distance migrants move through the installation during the fall.

+Colts Neck, New Jersey

+Baseline bat survey at NWS Earle acoustically documented activity of eight different bat species, including big brown bat, eastern red bat, hoary bat, silver-haired bat, little brown bat, eastern small-footed bat, northern long-eared bat, and tri-colored bat.
+Mistnet surveys further confirmed the presence of big brown bats, eastern red bat, and northern long-eared bat (Tetra Tech Inc, 2016d).